molebox/seed-postgres-database-tutorial/guide.md

 ## Final thoughts

 There are many ways this could have been accomplished, in fact there are many libraries that support using node with Postgres.
 This method was chosen for it's relative simplicity.
 It's not a generic solution which would fit all scenarios but it could most definitely be built upon to incorporate extra features.
-The function that creates the fake data could for example be added via config to match the schema definition of the table.
+The function that creates the fake data could for example be added via config to match the schema definition of the table, it would also work quite nicely with a CLI, this would enable the end user much more configuration.

+The use of the faker library for this example was befitting, but the data could also have been parsed from an external API.
+The upside of using the faker library is that it has lots of methods from which to configure the data and of course it means we don't have to actually run an external API request.